Pilates Pole Walking

 for Whole Body "Fresh Air" Health

-With the weather warming up, and with indoor activities restricted, this is a great time of year to get outside and move.
-We are promoting one of the best, and easiest, outdoor workouts anywhere - pole walking!
+With the weather warming up, we are promoting one of the best, and easiest, outdoor workouts anywhere - pole walking!

 Think this is only for those of a “certain age”?
 THINK AGAIN!

 If you haven't tried this efficient “fresh air” way to build whole body strength, put this on your 2022 to-do list.
 Pole walking is one of the most versatile outdoor exercise programs you will find, and is suitable for all ages and fitness levels.
 If you can walk - you can pole walk!